sbryans/apc_shutdown_nodes/README.md

 ## How to check the slave hardware for WOL capabilities:
 1. Determine if [WOL](https://command-not-found.com/wol) is available on the slave.
-> There are plenty of ways to check if WOL is available on your NIC.
+> There are plenty of ways to check if WOL is available for your NIC.
 Always check your hardware.

 ```lshw```